m7a/bp-uni-dke-u08-6-normalize-encodings/README.md

 by writing all the files' contents to a result file which is encoded in UTF-8 and consistently uses UNIX line-endings.

-In this concrete exercise, all data has to be in the text format ``defined'' by `encoding_tests/vorlage.txt` which specifies six sections introduced with `>` having fixed names.
+In this concrete exercise, all data has to be in the text format “defined” by `encoding_tests/vorlage.txt` which specifies six sections introduced with `>` having fixed names.
 Contents for these sections is written below that sections one entry per line.
 As this definition is rather informal and it